 Northern Flicker, Colaptes auratus

-Northern Flicker, Colaptes auratus collaris, Male.
+Northern Flicker, Colaptes auratus collairs, Male.
 Photograph taken within a residential community in Hereford, Arizona, October 2009.
 Photograph and identification courtesy of Karen LeMay, Sierra Vista, Arizona (naturewideimages.com).

-Northern Flicker, Colaptes auratus collaris, Female.
+Northern Flicker, Colaptes auratus collairs, Female.
 Photograph taken within a residential community in Hereford, Arizona, June 2016.
 Photograph and identification courtesy of Bob Behrstock, Sierra Vista, Arizona (naturewideimages.com).

-The Northern Flicker, Colaptes auratus collaris, and is one of eleven subspecies of Northern Flicker, of which five are found in Mexico.
+The Northern Flicker, Colaptes auratus collaris, and is one of eleven subspecies of Northern Flicker, of which four are found in Mexico.
 They are a member of the Picidae Family of Woodpeckers, which has two hundred thirty-three members placed in thirty-three genera, and one of thirteen global species of the Colaptes Genus.
-They are known in Mexico as carpintero escapulario.
+They are known in Mexico as Carpintero Escapulario.

 The Northern Flicker is large in stature.
 The sexes are similar and can only be separated by a black or red malar stripe, or mustache, found on the males.
 They are grayish brown with irregular transverse dark-brown bars above, off-white below with numerous small black spots and a black crescent mark on the upper breast.
 The undersides of their wings and tail and upper surface of their flight feathers are bright salmon red or yellow.
 They have conspicuous white rump patch.
 Their bills are black during breeding season but otherwise brownish, dusky horn or grayish, their iris is a deep reddish brown, that their legs and feet are bluish gray or gray.